Improving Justice in Child Contact (IJCC) research project

 Details about our 'Improving Justice in Child Contact (IJCC)' partnership research project.

 The Improving Justice in Child Contact (IJCC) project is about stakeholders working together to develop actions to improve children’s participation in child contact procedings in each specific country context.
-In our latest blogs you can read about how this work is developing in Cyprus and in Portugal.
+In our latest blogs we look at ways for engaging with children and young people to understand and include their views.

 Improving Justice in Child Contact (IJCC) is a partnership research project across five European countries, running from November 2018 - November 2020